Left the Unit in 2020

-Anna Le Gouais is a PhD student within the Physical Activity and Public Health programme in CEDAR.
-Her research involves the built environment and physical activity, particularly walking and cycling infrastructure and open spaces.
+Anna Le Gouais’ research involves the built environment and physical activity, particularly walking and cycling infrastructure and open spaces.
+She completed her PhD at the Unit in 2020.

-Anna is undertaking a mixed methods PhD with a qualitative study looking into evidence and decision-making for walking and cycling infrastructure and open spaces (‘active living infrastructure’) in large new urban developments in England, involving participants from urban planning, transport planning, environment, public health, private sector developers and councillors.
-She is doing a cross-cultural comparison with further qualitative research in Jamaica on this topic and is also interested in investigating knowledge exchange.
+Anna undertook a mixed methods PhD with a qualitative study looking into evidence and decision-making for walking and cycling infrastructure and open spaces (‘active living infrastructure’) in large new urban developments in England, involving participants from urban planning, transport planning, environment, public health, private sector developers and councillors.
+She performed a cross-cultural comparison with further qualitative research in Jamaica on this topic and is also interested in investigating knowledge exchange.

 Her quantitative work includes evaluation of the effect of new walking and cycling routes in different contexts across the UK, based on data from Sustrans, and the iConnect study, looking at levels of use and physical activity.